shiyuanjack/shiyuanjack.github.io/_pages/publications.md

 <br><br><br>
 A Novel Post-Quantum Blind Signature for Log System in Blockchain

-To appear in *Computer Systems Science and Engineering, 2021*
+Published in *Computer Systems Science and Engineering, 2021*
 <br><br><br>
 LPPA: A Lightweight Privacy-Preserving Authentication Scheme for the Internet of Drones

-To appear in *International Conference on Communication Technology(ICCT)*, 2021
+Published in *International Conference on Communication Technology(ICCT)*, 2021
 <br><br><br>
 PPSEB: Post-quantum Public-key Searchable Encryption on Blockchain for E-healthcare Internet of Things

-Submitted to *Security and Communication Networks*, 2021
+Published in *Security and Communication Networks*, 2021
 <br><br><br>
 Anti-Quantum Attribute-based Signature for Secure EMRs Sharing Scheme with Blockchain